microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/ElasticTableOperations/README.md

 ### Clean up

-There is no data to clean up because the `contoso_SensorData` table is deleted.
+There's no data to clean up, because the `contoso_SensorData` table is deleted.